crodrigoturner/blog/content/colophon.md

 This website is climate friendly.
 Cleaner than 98% of all web pages globally according to [Website carbon calculator](https://www.websitecarbon.com/website/carlosrodrigo-com/) and [Ecograder](https://ecograder.com/report/ui51eop7QVAu1piHLdKCnYav).

 Built with Eleventy, deployed on Netlify from Github.
-The font is [Inter](https://fonts.google.com/specimen/Inter) by Rasmus Andersson
+The font is Outfit.
 There is no tracking in this website.